Hidden yet quantifiable: A lower bound for confounding strength using randomized trials: Synthetic Experiments

 In this section, we evaluate our two tests and the resulting lower bounds in finite-sample synthetic and semi-synthetic experiments.
-In particular, we fix the true unobserved confounding strength $\Gammatrue$ and conduct experiments varying the sample size and invariant distribution $\pinv$.
+In particular, we fix the true unobserved confounding strength $\Gammatrue$ and conduct experiments varying the sample size and the invariant distribution $\pinv$.

-We postulate that, for a fixed $\Gammatrue$, the tightness of the lower bound $\gammalb$ improves when the confounder $U$ is more informative about the potential outcomes $(Y(1),Y(0))$.
+First, we postulate that, for a fixed $\Gammatrue$, the tightness of the lower bound $\gammalb$ improves when the confounder $U$ is more informative about the potential outcomes $(Y(1),Y(0))$.
 In our experiments, we choose the correlation between the unobserved confounder and one of the potential outcomes as a proxy measure of information,

-Intuitively, the sensitivity bounds are tight for a specific $\Gammatrue$ when $\pcnfos$ leads to a marginal distribution $\pobs$ that maximally biases the estimable ATE.
+Intuitively, the sensitivity analysis bounds are tight for a specific $\Gammatrue$ when $\pcnfos$ leads to a marginal distribution $\pobs$ that maximally biases the estimable ATE.
 This situation occurs, for instance, when patients experiencing smaller outcomes are assigned to the control group while those with larger outcomes are in the treatment group.
-In this case, the sensitivity bounds must be sufficiently large to include the true ATE and remain valid.
+In this case, the sensitivity analysis bounds must be sufficiently large to include the true ATE and remain valid.
 Such a scenario is only possible if $U$ is very informative of $Y(1)$, captured by a high correlation coefficient.
-Conversely, when $Y(1)$ is independent of $U$, the true ATE is unaffected by the unobserved confounding and the sensitivity bounds are unnecessarily conservative, leading to low power of the test and hence looser $\gammalb$.
-More formally, in~\Cref{apx:limitations_msm} we show that when the confounder $U$ is equal to $(Y(1),Y(0))$, the correlation coefficient \(\rho_{u,y} = 1\) and \( \gammalb\) converges to $\Gammatrue$ in the infinite sample limit.
-In contrast, when \( U \) is independent of \( (Y(1),Y(0)) \), \(\rho_{u,y} = 0\) and \( \gammalb = 1\).
+Conversely, when the confounder carries little information about the potential outcomes, the sensitivity bounds are unnecessarily conservative, leading to low power of the test and hence looser $\gammalb$.
+More formally, \Cref{apx:limitations_msm} discusses two extreme cases.
+If the unobserved confounder is maximally informative about the potential outcomes, namely \(U=(Y(1),Y(0))\), then \(\gammalb\) converges to \(\Gammatrue\) in the infinite-sample limit.
+Conversely, if \(U \indep (Y(1),Y(0))\), then the confounder carries no information about the potential outcomes and \(\gammalb \) converges to $1$.